Spain's PP sees path to power after hard-right Vox dials down demands

 Vox on Sunday said its 33 lawmakers would "support a majority" for the right-wing bloc in the Spanish parliament's lower house to stop the Socialists (PSOE) making pacts with Catalan and Basque separatists and forging what the hard-right party has described as "a government of national destruction".

-The PP´s general coordinator Elias Bendodo said the gesture would clear the way for other minor parties which objected to Vox's involvement to support the PP in an investiture vote.
+The gesture will clear the way for other minor parties that objected to Vox's involvement to support the PP in an investiture vote, PP's general coordinator Elias Bendodo said.

 "The rules of the game have changed and therefore the parties which had previously taken up positions (now face) different circumstances," Bendodo told Radio COPE on Monday.